humbug/humbug/README.md

     }
 }
 ```

+Ensure that your tests are all in a passing state (imcomplete and skipped tests
+are allowed).
+Humbug will quit if any of your tests are failing.

 The magic command, while in your project's base directory (and assuming humbug
 was cloned at same level as your project directory):